Sloughhouse AVA

-The Sloughhouse AVA is an American Viticultural Area located in Sacramento County, California.
-It is in the northeast part of the larger Lodi AVA.
-Sloughhouse has the warmest climate in the Lodi region.
-Elevations in Slouhhouse AVA reach as high as 590 ft above sea level, reducing the influence of fog that keep lower elevation areas in Lodi cooler.
-Sloughhouse is considered by some to be a transitional climate and terrain between the characteristics of the wine regions of the Central Valley and the nearby Sierra Foothills AVA.
+Sloughhouse AVA is distinguished by its warmer temperatures, more rain, elevations reaching 590 ft above sea level reducing the influence of fog that cools lower elevation areas in Lodi, and older soils than the other viticultural areas.
+Sloughhouse is considered by some to be a transitional climate and terrain between the characteristics of the wine regions of the Central Valley and the adjacent established Sierra Foothills AVA.